Fintan Vallely – Traditional Irish Flute Music

 By the time Fintan became interested in music, this céilí tradition was more one crack and telling yarns rather than of sessions and dances, and fiddles and accordions, pianos and drums prevailed rather than flutes or pipes.
 His maternal grand father however, Frank Kelly of Co.
 Derry, a fiddler himself and descendant of Derry harpmaker Cormac Ó Ceallaigh, had led one such band, centred on the Banba hall at Straw, Draperstown, a genetic strand which may have led Fintan to take up whistle, flute and uilleann pipes in the nineteen sixties.

-He began playing on a whistle he bought at Christmas 1963, devouring what he pick up between the wireless (radio) and the odd 78rpm record.
-Soon after, in collusion with his cousins Brian and Dara, who were – independently – also beginning to play whistle, flute and uilleann pipes, a routine of playing in local sessions and travelling to fleadh cheoils developed.
-The Armagh Pipers’ Club was formed out of this, and developed rapidly with Brian’s wife Eithne, a fiddler from Donegal; it now teaches a large number of learners of all ages and has made a huge contribution to the music life of the region.
+Fintan's music-making began on a whistle he bought in céilí-bandsman Hughier Traynor's shop at Christmas 1963; fingering learnt from the Generation tutor-sheet that came with the instrument.
+His first tunes music was airs of songs learnt at home, in Liam O'Connor's Cushendall Irish college, the Teelin Gaeltacht, and then from what he picked up from the wireless (radio), at local Folk Club sessions, a borrowed copy of the scarce O'Neill collection, and the odd 78rpm record found in Pat Allen's antique shop.
+Overlapping with this, in collusion with his cousins Brian and Dara, who were – independently – also beginning to play whistle, flute and uilleann pipes, a routine of playing in local sessions and travelling to fleadh cheoils developed.
+The Armagh Pipers’ Club was formed out of this, an initiative by Brian, and developed with his wife Eithne, a fiddle-player from Donegal; it now teaches a large number of learners of all ages and has made a huge contribution to the music life of the region.

 Notes on the tunes